cristovomgirodo/Vectors-in-the-Plane-and-in-Space/README.md

 In Python programming language , **an list data structure** are represented to **a pair square bracket [ ]**.and **an tuple data structure** are represented to **a pair square parentheses ( )**.
 Python program may use a *list or tuple data structure* to represent a vector.
 Was use the tuple data structure only to represent the coordinates of the vertices points: P, Q, and R of triangles and too the coordinates of the vertices points: P, Q, R and S of parallelogram, parallelepiped and tetrahedron into code of the functions into modules.

-### The main point of the mathematics developed into the functions of the VectorModDev.py and VectorModule2Dim.py modules was use *definions* and *theorems* that are:
+### The main point of the mathematics developed into the functions of the VectorModDev.py and VectorModule2Dim.py modules was use *definitions* and *theorems* that are:

 #### 1. Operations (Addition and Subtraction) on Vectors in Plane and in Space.
 #### 2. Given two points: P and Q in Plane and Space get to theorem the vector that represent the displacement, distance, midpoint between two points.